Injuries to any part of the spinal cord or nerve endings can cause permanent damage.

 If you or a loved one has recently suffered a spinal cord injury, it’s more than likely a life-changing event.
 The effects are typically not only limited to physical injuries but also emotional distress that could harm your mental health and compromise your sense of well-being.

 There is optimism in the healthcare community that the repair of spinal cord injuries may be repairable someday.
 However, in the meantime, treatments and rehabilitation might restore some semblance of your life.
+A car accident lawyer or personal injury attorney can help you with the legal aspects of the recovery process and help you get compensated for whatever rehabilitation you may need.

 Cohen & Marzban has over 45 years of experience in personal injury cases, including spinal cord injuries.